nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have proper spacing between each attribute to enchance table view.
+6. Shouldn't be case sensitive for inputs

 ## Appendix D : Glossary